 Take my word for it, you’re not going to use your car while you’re in New York City, I promise you that.
 You will park that sucker and you’re not going to touch that thing until you leave.
 I promise you’re not going to want to drive in New York City.
 Parking is a nightmare, driving is a nightmare.
 Just don’t do it, just leave your car at home, fly out to New York City and have a blast.

 As far as advice for flying to New York goes, you’re going to want to pack light because you’re going to be taking public transportation once you get up there.
 So, from the airport to wherever your hotel is, you’re going to be taking either a cab, a train or a bus and you don’t want to be lugging around a bunch of suitcases with you.
 My advice is to pack a carry-on size luggage, put your clothes and essentials in that and maybe a backpack and your purse.
 That’s all you need.
+Recently, the kosher hotel was renovated, upgraded and expanded to include 18 rooms; from shared accommodation (dormitories), to fully equipped private rooms to high-end suites great for honeymooners and families.

 You don’t want to lug a bunch of stuff around on public transportation.
 Especially if you’ve got kids, because when you get on the subway you’re going to be worried enough about making sure that you get on that subway with both of your kids as we did.
 You’re not only going to be keeping up with your kids but you’re going to be keeping up with your luggage, just pack light.
 Here are some helpful tips for packing light.